-We drew around a cup to create our circles, then Minnie coloured each one in, cut them out & added a hole (with the hole punch) before threading the wool through.
+We drew around a cup to create our circles, then Minnie coloured each one in, cut them out & punched a hole in the top before threading the wool through.

 On the back of each medal I added 1st, 2nd, or 3rd to help Minnie understand what the gold, silver & bronze medals represented.

-We made a set of winners podiums using upturned baskets & a box (each descending in height) & added small cards by each with 1st, 2nd & 3rd to help her match the medals.
+We made a set of winners podiums using upturned baskets & added small cards by each with 1st, 2nd & 3rd to help her match the medals.
 Great for exploring numbers, sequencing, size, & colours.

 And here the winners are looking resplendent with their medals!

 These have been used again & again, & the medals are currently hanging by Minnie's bed!
 The torch has been paraded around the house & garden & we've been asked to stand & cheer as she races past with it.
-I'm sure come the 27th of this month they'll be paraded even more!
 So much physical & creative play from some paper & card - just wonderful!